shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 .. image:: _static/preparation/ide6.png

-Remove modemmanager
+Modemmanager removal
 ~~~~~~~~~~~~~~~~~~~

-After programming in the Arduino IDE and downloading the program to OpenCR, OpenCR will be restarted, at which time OpenCR and USB will be reconnected.
-At this time, the modem related package of Linux sends AT command to manage it.
-This indicates an OpenCR connection error, so you should remove the relevant package.
-Let's remove modemmanager as follows.
+After programming by using the Arduino IDE and uploading the program to the OpenCR, the OpenCR will be restarted and be reconnected.
+At the same moment, the modem-related packages of the Linux will send the AT command to manage the device.
+Thus indicates an connection error on the OpenCR, so this step should be done previously.

 .. code-block:: bash